Reuse permitted under the Copystraight paradigm.

 ...translates into: Geographic Information Systems.
 It comprises a whole species of software for:

-GIS has diversified into client/server systems and lightweight applications, moved to the clouds, implemented by crowds, ...
+GIS has diversified into client/server systems and lightweight applications, moved to the clouds, and is being implemented by crowds, ...

 More details and links can be found on the OSGeo Wiki - Open Source GIS History.